ideanotionadmin/ideapress/README.md

 <h3>3.4 Self-Hosted WordPress or WordPress.com</h3>

-If WordPress is self-hosted, include only **wp.module.js** on line 6 and remove lines 19 to 22.
-If you WordPress is at WordPress.com, use **wpcom.module.js** instead, and remove lines 16 to 18.
+The default options included both Self-hosted WordPress and WordPress.com modules.
+If WordPress is self-hosted, please include only **wp.module.js** and remove anything associated to ** wordpresscomModule**.
+Otherwise if you WordPress is at WordPress.com, use **wpcom.module.js** and remove anything associated to **wordpressModule**.

 <h3>3.5 Update Page Title</h3>

-Change the App Title to your own on **line 11**.
-Or if you wish to use an image instead, specify the image URL on **line 10**.
+Use your own App Title by specifying the value in **appTitle**.
+Or if you wish to use an image instead, specify the image URL using *appTitleImage*.

 ![image alt][1]